JatinKokarde/JatinKokarde/README.md

 ## Hi there 👋

-Jatin Kokarde from shirpur pursuing btech cs from NMIMS shirpur
+Jatin Kokarde from shirpur pursuing B.TECH Computer Science from NMIMS shirpur